Captain America's shield: Impact

 The shield has been used as a promotional symbol associated with the Marvel Cinematic Universe.
 A model of the shield was sent as a gift by Chris Evans, who plays the role of Steve Rogers in the Marvel Cinematic Universe, to a 6-year-old boy who had sustained injuries when defending his sister from a dog attack.
 Before the premiere of The Falcon and the Winter Soldier, an image of the shield was projected onto landmarks such as the London Eye and the Singapore Flyer.
 Students at the Massachusetts Institute of Technology, meanwhile, also paid homage to the shield by covering the university's 'Great Dome' with a design of the shield, drawing approval from Chris Evans on Twitter.
 The shield has also been included by Epic Games as an in-game accessory in the popular video game Fortnite.

 A model of the shield was also held in a swearing-in by San Jose, California Republican councilman Lan Diep, with various speculation that the shield was a metaphor to symbolise opposition to Republican President Donald Trump.
 The use of the shield as a symbol of American nationalism by Trump supporters in the 2021 storming of the United States Capitol, meanwhile, drew criticism from Neal Kirby, the son of the shield's comics creator, Jack Kirby, who said that the shield symbolized "the absolute antithesis of Donald Trump".

+The crew of the USS America adopted Captain America's shield as an official battle flag.

 In Chile, the shield also represents the right-wing political party Republican Party (Partido Republicano).
 One of those politicians who uses the shield is José Antonio Kast, who used the shield back in 2019.